Randomized Communication and Implicit Graph Representations: Question II. Structure: Stability is Sometimes Sufficient

-In this section, we prove \cref{thm:bipartite monogenic} for families of $F^*_{p,q}$-free bipartite graphs by developing a constant-size equality-based adjacency labeling scheme for stable families of $F^*_{p,q}$-free bipartite graphs via a sequence of labeling schemes for special subfamilies each generalizing the previous one.
+In this section, we prove \cref{thm:bipartite monogenic} for classes of $F^*_{p,q}$-free bipartite graphs by developing a constant-size equality-based adjacency labeling scheme for stable classes of $F^*_{p,q}$-free bipartite graphs via a sequence of labeling schemes for special subclasses each generalizing the previous one.

 We denote by $F_{p,q}$ the bipartite graph with parts $\{a,b\}$ and $\{c, a_1, \dotsc, a_p, b_1, \dotsc, b_q\}$, and with edges $(a,c), (b,c), \{(a,a_i) \mid i \in [p] \}, \{(b,b_i) \mid j \in [q]\}$.
 We also denote by $T_p$ the bipartite graph on vertex sets $\{a,b\}, \{a_1, \dotsc, a_p, b_1, \dotsc, b_p\}$, where $(a,a_i)$ and $(b,b_i)$ are edges for each $i \in [p]$.
 So $T_p$ is the disjoint union of two stars with $p+1$ vertices.